jmetzger/training-workshop-mariadb-docker/start-status-stop.md

-# Start and stop of mariadb
+# Start,stop and enabling of mariadb

 ## start/stop/status